 - If using a tumble dryer ensure you open a window to ventilate.

-- When cooking ensure there is adequate ventilation by using an extractor fan or opening a window; you should also cover any saucepans used during cooking with lids.
+- When cooking use an extractor fan or opening a window; you should also cover any saucepans with lids.

-- When bathing or showering keep the bathroom door closed and either ensure the extractor fan is working or after showering or bathing open the window.
+- When bathing or showering keep the bathroom door closed and ensure the extractor fan is on or open the window.

 - Try not to overfill cupboards or wardrobes, allowing air to circulate around items.
-This prevents moisture building up and reduces the likelihood of mould forming.
+This prevents moisture building up.

-As you can see the key to controlling condensation is ventilation.
-By opening a window and keeping the property at an even temperature and clutter free it will help prevent extensive mould growth.
-Condensation and moisture traps which are readily available from large DIY stores, will also help you to control the situation and improve living conditions for you.
+The key to controlling condensation is ventilation.
+Opening a window and keeping the property at an even temperature and clutter free will help prevent extensive growth.
+Condensation and moisture traps are available from large DIY stores and will help you control the situation.

 Tips to avoid condensation